koronkowy/koronkowy/README.md

 -   [stickerlife.org](https://stickerlife.org/): This is a small archive project that I took on a few years back to digitize and make archived in quality format any and all stickers that are part of the information security world.
 These are either mailed in or ethically harvested.

--   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): This year (2021) I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
-I am serving the org as the volunteer coordination committee co-chair and code of conduct co-chair.
-I also participate in or sit in on the programming, finance, partnerships, and tech committees.
+-   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): Last year (2021) I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
+I served the org as the volunteer coordination committee co-chair and code of conduct co-chair.
+I also participated in or sat in on the programming, finance, partnerships, and tech committees.
 During the conference I managed a team of speaker wranglers, troubleshooted live streams run by Streamyard and Restream, helped with the custom Element based Matrix server hosting the conference’s chat platform, assisted speakers/attendees/sponsors with any help requests, and moderated channels throughout the conference.
+For 2022 I will be returning to work on this conference as a co-chair of the Outreach committee.

 Publications / Public Work
 ==========================